silly-lily/CTF-Writeups/2022_DEADFACE/osint/FineDining/README.md

-# Challenge
+# Fine Dining
-In Ghost Town a member talked about how their dad owned a restaurant.
+Fine Dining is an osint challenge.
+We know that a member talked about how their dad owned a restaurant in Ghost Town.
 We need to find out where the restaurant is located and where the member may have lived.

 # Ghost Town
 The first thing we did was Google search for `Ghost Town DEADFACE`.